 - Choice of three unlimited and free mixers

 - Storage for your belongings

 - Security staff

-OTR offers many table options, including dance floor, upper dance floor, stage, living room, and patio tables.
+OTR offers many table options, including dance floor, upper dance floor, stage, and living room tables.
 I’ll cover each one in detail next.

 - Cost: $1,000 – $1,500+